-No Noteholder shall be entitled to exercise any right of set-off, netting or counterclaim against moneys owed by the Issuer in respect of any Senior Preferred MREL Eligible Note or any Tier 2 Note or any accrued but unpaid interest thereon and any additional or other amounts whatsoever accrued or due or which would otherwise be payable on or in respect of the Senior Preferred MREL Eligible Notes or Tier 2 Notes.
-Each Noteholder shall, by virtue of his holding of any Senior Preferred MREL Eligible Note or any Tier 2 Note, be deemed to have waived all such rights of set-off, netting and counterclaim.
+No Noteholder shall be entitled to exercise any right of set-off, netting or counterclaim against moneys owed by the Issuer in respect of any Tier 2 Note or any accrued but unpaid interest thereon and any additional or other amounts whatsoever accrued or due or which would otherwise be payable on or in respect of Tier 2 Notes.
+Each Noteholder shall, by virtue of his holding of any Tier 2 Note, be deemed to have waived all such rights of set-off, netting and counterclaim.